 I was being defined by one part of my life, not all of it.
 But what truly defines me?

 What defines me is this:

 In each season of life, these choices have been mine to make.
-The answer by my actions to each of those questions would create the definition of who I was capable of being.
+The answer to each of those questions came through my actions and created the definition of who I was capable of being.
 It was on me to demonstrate the grit and grace required to define who I wanted to be.
 Sometimes I fared well, sometimes not.
 This is true of us all.
 Every one of us is created with incredible talents and abilities.
 We are here to fill a place that no one else can.

-When we succeed in becoming comfortable with who we are even when others question, we are reflecting well the view of the God who created us.
-His view is that we, created in His image, have the ability to reflect the beauty of who He is in strength, confidence, and compassion, demonstrating the best of His nature.
-His definition offers us hope… Hope in this life, where He will mine all the undiscovered treasure within us and hope in the life to come, when our definition will be complete.
+When we succeed in becoming comfortable with who we are (even when others question), we are reflecting well the view of the God who created us.
+His view is that we, created in His image, can reflect the beauty of who He is in strength, confidence, and compassion, demonstrating the best of His nature.
+His definition offers us hope… Hope in this life, where He will mine all the undiscovered treasure within us, and hope in the life to come, when our definition will be complete.